 Task How to Specify the look and colors used in the Sequences view Use the Sequences section and Multiple Alignment section of the Style panel .
 Available color schemes are described here .
 Customize the layout of the view, zoom in or split the view See Customize the look and layout .
 Show a specific The Overview's "viewport indicator" highlights the portion of the sequence displayed in the Sequences view.
 Drag the indicator to scroll the Sequences view along the sequence.
 Use the sequence range in the view zoom sliders in the Sequences view to control the width of the viewport, and thus, the amount of visible sequence.
 Show/hide a vertical guideline The guideline is displayed, by default, and is a navigational aid to help in guiding your eye between the sequences and the rulers.
 To hide the guideline in all open projects, click Sequences &gt; Show Guideline to remove the checkmark.
 Even after hiding the guideline, an abbreviated version of the guideline will remain visible in the header and footer.
 Show/hide the header, sequences area, or footer in the Sequences view The display of the header, sequences area or footer can be toggled on/off by clicking on the small dark gray arrows near the upper right corners of each section.
 Search for a sequence by name Click the Search tool ( ) on the right of the header area to open a search area.
 See Search for a sequence using a text query for details.
-Change the order of sequences Use the Sort sequences tool ( in this view Export data from the view Click the Export Data tool ( ), a shortcut to the File &gt; Export Data subcommands.
+Informally compare other See Visually compare other sequences to one sequence .
+This method offers several advantages compared to using a reference (see row below): 1) If you have already computed variants , those data remain accessible; 2) sequences don't move in the alignment.
+However, if there are many sequences in a non- Mauve alignment to one particular sequence sequences, the comparison sequence can scroll off screen.
+Compare other sequences in the alignment to a designated reference sequence See Specify a reference sequence .
+In contrast to the "comparison" method in the row above, this offers the advantage that the comparison sequence can be seen at the same time as any other sequence in the alignment, even if there are many sequences in the alignment.
+In addition, you can choose to compute variants for the new reference, or leave them uncomputed.
+Change the order of sequences in this view Use the Sort sequences tool ( Export data from the view Click the Export Data tool ( ), a shortcut to the File &gt; Export Data subcommands.
 See Export data to a file.
-Save an image of the view Click the Export Image tool ( IIIII ), a shortcut to the File &gt; Export Image subcommands.
+Save an image of the view Click the Export Image tool ( ), a shortcut to the File &gt; Export Image subcommands.
 See Export an image of the view .
-Print the view Click the Print tool (E).
+Print the view Click the Print tool ().
 See Print Images for details.